api-search/explore/_apis/twilio/properties/events-openapi.md

               properties:
                 Description:
                   type: string
+                  description: >-
-                  description: A human readable description for the Sink **This value should not contain PII.**
+                    A human readable description for the Sink **This value should not contain PII.**
                 SinkConfiguration:
+                  description: >-
-                  description: The information required for Twilio to connect to the provided Sink encoded as JSON.
+                    The information required for Twilio to connect to the provided Sink encoded as JSON.
                 SinkType:
                   type: string
                   $ref: '#/components/schemas/sink_enum_sink_type'
                   description: The Sink type.
 Can only be "kinesis" or "webhook" currently.
               required:
                 - Description
                 - SinkConfiguration
                 - SinkType
+      summary: Create Sink
     get:
+      description: >-
-      description: Retrieve a paginated list of Sinks belonging to the account used to make the request.
+        Retrieve a paginated list of Sinks belonging to the account used to make the request.
       tags:
+        - Events
-      - EventsV1Sink
+        - Sinks
       parameters:
         - name: InUse
           in: query
+          description: >-
-        description: A boolean query parameter filtering the results to return sinks used/not used by a subscription.
+            A boolean query parameter filtering the results to return sinks used/not used by a subscription.
           schema:
             type: boolean
         - name: Status
           in: query
+          description: >-
-        description: A String query parameter filtering the results by status `initialized`, `validating`, `active` or `failed`.
+            A String query parameter filtering the results by status `initialized`, `validating`, `active` or `failed`.
           schema:
             type: string
         - name: PageSize
           in: query
+          description: >-
-        description: How many resources to return in each list page.
+            How many resources to return in each list page.
 The default is 50, and the maximum is 1000.
           schema:
             type: integer
             minimum: 1
             maximum: 1000
         - name: Page
           in: query
           description: The page index.
 This value is simply for client state.
           schema:
             type: integer
             minimum: 0
         - name: PageToken
           in: query
           description: The page token.
 This is provided by the API.
           schema:
             type: string
       responses:
         '200':
           content: